SMART-IES/SMART/README.md

 Students: **Zeyang Kong, Hugo Saysana, Hélène Dos Santos, An Jun Tong, Florentin Koch, Seynabou Sarr**

 ### Abstract
+Chrome extension for recognizing some commercial dark patterns on the web.

 ## Description
+Dark Pattern definition : "a user interface that has been carefully crafted to trick users into doing things, such as buying overpriced insurance with their purchase or signing up for recurring bills"

 ## Project Goal
+Inform clearly and precisely the users about the dark patterns present during their internet browsing

 ## Requirements

 ## Material

+-Install JupyterNotebook and Flask for python

 ## Note for Students